illuminasales/Main/pages/T&C.md

 <details>
 <summary><strong>Who we are</strong></summary>
 <br>
 <p>We are just two person handling this page.
-We can always be contactable via WhatsApp or email using the contact details shared. </p>
+We can always be contactable via Instagram or email using the contact details shared.
+Please be patient with us, as we could be busy with our main jobs while serving you. </p>
 </details>

 <details>